RuoxiQin/Unmanned-Aerial-Vehicle-Tracking/README.md

 * Python 2.7

 ## Experiments
-To test the algorithm, first set up the parameter of the algorithm in ``test_file.py``:
+To run the experiments, first set up the parameters of the algorithm and testing environment in ``test_file.py``:
 * ``all_work``: a dict containing a batch of experiment parameters.
 * ``name``: The name of this experiment.
 The experiment record will be saved in ``name``.txt.